What is Second Chance?

 How much does it cost?

 The program is free for all Arlington middle and high school students.
+Students outside of Arlington may attend a session if there is space.
+The cost for students outside of Arlington is $600.

 Is participation confidential?